ichmarah/first-website/README.md

 *Work in progress*
 # My first website! :tada:

+## About
 For my first website, I will start off with the basics: HTML, CSS, and JavaScript.
+Approaching the website mobile-first.
 The end result will be hosted on Github pages.